-We also welcome proposals for campus seminars or short-term residential research projects that qualify for support under the terms of the William Y. and Nettie K. Adams Fund, which is directed to work on the history of anthropology.
+Although the Summer Scholar Program is suspended until further notice, we welcome proposals for campus seminars or short-term residential research projects that qualify for support under the terms of the William Y. and Nettie K. Adams Fund, which is directed to work on the history of anthropology.

 We gratefully acknowledge the support of the Ethel-Jane Westfeldt Bunting Foundation, which made the SAR Summer Scholar Program possible and which now underwrites the Creative Thought Forum’s summer activities.

 SAR Summer Scholars, 2011